arcus/education_modules/python_basics_variables_functions_methods/python_basics_variables_functions_methods.md

 Python is a flexible, multi-purpose programming language that has applications in web development, software engineering, and data analysis.
 Part of its power and much of its popularity comes from the fact that it is **human-readable**, with a relatively simple syntax compared to many other programming languages.

 However, just like any language, there are some grammar rules (**syntax**) to learn in order to use Python.
 In this module, we'll go through a few of the basics of Python that will build a foundation for your learning and practice.

-We'll introduce **functions** and **methods**, the way that things happen in python, and about **variables**, ways of storing information for later use.
+We'll introduce **functions** and **methods**, the way that things happen in python, about **variables**, ways of storing information for later use.

 ## Functions and methods: Getting stuff done